 Ms. Loveland received her M.R.P. in economic and community development planning from the Department of Landscape Architecture and Regional Planning at the University of Massachusetts Amherst and her B.A. in Anthropology from Smith College.

-William Proulx, M.R.P. is a Research Analyst specializing in GIS mapping and analysis.
+William Proulx, M.R.P. is a Senior Research Analyst specializing in GIS mapping and analysis.
 His experience also includes work in land-use planning, survey production and qualitative and quantitative research.
 Before joining the Institute he worked for several major mapping companies as a Cartographer and GIS Analyst.

 Mr. Proulx received his M.R.P. in Urban and Land Use Planning from the Department of Landscape Architecture and Regional Planning at the University of Massachusetts Amherst.
 He also earned his B.A. in Geography and Communications from the University of Massachusetts Amherst and a Certificate in GIS from Holyoke Community College.

 Branner Stewart, AICP is a Senior Research Manager specializing in regional economic analysis, transportation planning, economic impact analysis, and strategic planning for economic development.
 Before joining the Donahue Institute, Mr. Stewart was employed by Cambridge Systematics, Inc, where he led economic and demographic work on state and regional projects, including assignments in California, New York, Texas, Florida, Georgia, North Carolina, Colorado, and New England.
 Prior to Cambridge Systematics, Mr. Stewart served as the Economic Research Manager for the Texas Department of Economic Development, where his work focused on strengthening the state’s international linkages and improving its manufacturing capacity.